- Observational Research

 In 2015, the fee was $500; the 2016 fee will be announced in early 2016.
 Travel subsidies and registration-fee waivers available.

-Instructors include leading instrumentation and observational astronomers from the Dunlap Institute, U of T’s Department of Astronomy & Astrophysics (DAA), and institutions across Canada and the U.S.
+Instructors include leading instrumentation and observational astronomers from the Dunlap Institute, U of T’s Department of Astronomy & Astrophysics (DAA), and from Canadian, U.S. and international institutions.

 Read more about the 2014 school on the U of T Magazine blog.